massexchange/MXAWS/README.md

     - `awsSecretAccessKey`: the credential's key
     - `awsRegion`: the aws region being operated on.

 3.)
 Require it.
 NOTE: At the point of being "required" is when the aforementioned environment variables are read.
-If they are missing, mxaws WILL call process.exit(1), triggering a hard and immediate exit.
+If they are missing, mxaws will defer to any IAM roles or other avenues of automatic configuration, as described in the JS AWS-SDK docs.

 ```js
 const {mxaws} = require("mxaws"); //For EC2 and RDS functionality, as of Sept 7.